 A few general notes about photos:

-1) Note that copyright for all photos on E-Fauna BC remains with the photographer.
+1) Note that copyright for all photos on E-Flora BC remains with the photographer.

-2) Note that at E-Fauna BC we do not provide permissions to use photos.
+2) Note that at E-Flora BC we do not provide permissions to use photos.
 All photos come with a contact form so that inquiries about permissions can be sent directly to the photographer.

-For more information about photos on E-Fauna BC, see the Photography Page and our Photo Use FAQs.
+For more information on photos on E-Flora BC, see also the Photography

 I have forgotten my password, what do I do?